Golf Simulator Practice Routine: 10 Tips & Practice Plan

 1. Set a Goal for Your Practice Session

-Take a look at our Indoor Golf Practice Plan, you can find practice plans fine tuned to your game and your use of the simulator.
+Check out our Indoor Golf Practice Plan, where you’ll find practice routines tailored to your game and simulator use.

 2. Don’t Forget Other Technology